You are so much more than what happened to you.

 LET’S WORK TOGETHER

-I see clients for individual therapy at RiverStone Wellness Center in Little Rock, Arkansas, for both in-person and telehealth appointments.
+I am licensed in Arkansas.
+I see in-person clients for individual therapy at RiverStone Wellness Center in Little Rock, Arkansas, or telehealth appointments for those outside of the Little Rock metro area.

 I accept Blue Cross Blue Shield, Ambetter, Qualchoice, Medicare, and private pay/out of network clients.